pantheon-systems/documentation/source/_docs/dns-providers/dns-made-easy.md

 ---
-title: Easy DNS Domain Configuration
+title: DNS Made Easy Domain Configuration
-provider: Easy DNS
+provider: DNS Made Easy
 dnsprovider: true
-description: Learn how to point your Easy DNS domain to a Pantheon site.
+description: Learn how to point your DNS Made Easy domain to a Pantheon site.
 tags: [providers]
 permalink: docs/:basename/
-editpath: going-live/domains/easy-dns.md/
+editpath: dns-providers/dns-made-easy.md/
 ---
 ## Before You Begin
 Be sure that you have a: